ove/ove-assetmanager/packages/ove-asset-manager/README.md

 ## Using the Asset Manager

-Assets should be uploaded to the asset manager either through the web interface or submitting a HTTP `POST` request to the `/OVEAssetModelController/Create/` API route.
+Assets should be uploaded to the Asset Manager either through the web interface or submitting a HTTP `POST` request to the `/OVEAssetModelController/Create/` API route.
 Asset URLs on the object store may be found via the `/OVEAssetModelController/GetAssetURL?project=X&file=Y` API route or by `ID` on  `/OVEAssetModelController/GetAssetURLbyId?id=X`

 ## Versioning